-Mock has worked with children with disabilities and their families since 1989.
-She taught in the Virginia Public Schools in a variety of early childhood special education classrooms and home-based settings, and worked in the area of early childhood special education teacher preparation at the University of Wisconsin-Madison.
-While at the UW-Madison, she was a program evaluator at the Waisman Center, the University Center for Excellence in Developmental Disabilities.
-She conducted evaluation and community-based activities for two projects: the federally-funded project Wisconsin Healthy and Ready to Work www.hrtw.org focusing on youth with disabilities in transition, and a Wisconsin Department of Public Instruction grant focusing on parent education and training for parents of children and youth with disabilities.
+Mock has worked with and been an advocate for people with disabilities and their families for over 25 years in educational and community-based settings.
+She taught in the Virginia Public Schools in a variety of special education classrooms and home-based settings, and worked in the area of teacher preparation at the University of Wisconsin-Madison.
+While completing her PhD at the UW-Madison, she was a program evaluator at the Waisman Center, the University Center for Excellence in Developmental Disabilities.
+She conducted evaluation and community-based activities for two projects: the federally-funded project Wisconsin Healthy and Ready to Work (www.hrtw.org), focusing on youth with disabilities in transition, and a Wisconsin Department of Public Instruction grant, focusing on parent education and training for parents of children and youth with disabilities.

 While at Warner, Mock was also the director of professional development for the federally-funded Early Reading First Project (along with principal investigator Lucia French), using the ScienceStart!
 Curriculum (www.sciencestart.com).
 ScienceStart! is a science-based preschool curriculum designed to foster language development, literacy, learning, and cognition.

 Mock’s areas of expertise include the following: early intervention, parent-professional relationships, systems of service delivery, systems change, individuals with intellectual and developmental disabilities, transition, employment, inclusive higher education, person-centered planning, and systems change.